altshadow69/apb-minimized/APBIcons.md

 Icons images can easily be embedded within the localization file, here is a guide that i compiled.\
 Keep in mind that i created this guide through trial and error, with no data mining experience.\
-If can you able to crack the UE3 encryption, just let me know.\
+If you can able to crack the UE3 encryption, just let me know.

 ## Extension between HUDIcon / HUDTexture